 - Treadmill test

-One of the most serious concerns about tests that are commonly used despite important diagnostic accuracy issues is that an initial “normal” test may lead to misdiagnosis.
+One of the most serious concerns about tests that are commonly used despite important diagnostic accuracy issues is that, as in my own case when first presenting to the Emergency Department, an initial “normal” test may lead to misdiagnosis.
 No further tests will be ordered.
 Doctors like Duke University’s Dr. Pamela Douglas call this phenomenon “verification bias”.
-As she warned in her editorial called “Is Noninvasive Testing for Coronary Artery Disease Accurate?” in the journal Circulation:(5)
+As she warned in her editorial called “Is Non-invasive Testing for Coronary Artery Disease Accurate?” in the journal Circulation:(5)

 “Patients with positive tests are more likely to have their results verified with further testing, while those with negative tests are rarely referred for subsequent studies.
 False-negative results are unlikely to be discovered, and true-negative results will be less likely to be confirmed and therefore will be underrepresented.